iter8-tools/docs/docs/tutorials/abn/abn.md

 ## Launch Iter8 A/B/n service

 Deploy the Iter8 A/B/n service.
-When deploying the service, specify which Kubernetes resources to watch for each application.
-To watch for versions of the *backend* application in the *default* namespace, configure the service to watch for service and deployment resources:
+When deploying the service, specify which Kubernetes resource types to watch for each application.
+To watch for versions of the *backend* application in the *default* namespace, configure the service to watch for Kubernetes service and deployment resources:

 ```shell
 helm install --repo https://iter8-tools.github.io/hub iter8-abn abn \